-These were the Earliest model of Espresso machines.
+These were the Earliest models of Espresso machines.

-In steam Espresso machine the amount of pressure generated is hardly 2 to 3 bars so technically it can’t be classified as real espresso.
+In a steam Espresso machine, the amount of pressure generated is hardly 2 to 3 bars so technically it can’t be classified as real espresso.

 Steam espresso machines can be a good option for people who want to make espresso at home without spending a lot of money on an expensive machine or who don’t require the same level of precision and consistency as a professional espresso maker.

-These machines are easily available under 100 dollars.
+These machines are easily available for under 100 dollars.

 ✔️ More affordable and budget-friendly.